JacksonBurns/astartes/paper.md

 | Scaffold  | 4.YY $\pm$ 0.YY | 7.YY $\pm$ 0.YY |
 | K-means   | 5.YY $\pm$ 1.YY | 7.YY $\pm$ 2.YY |

-In each case, the performance of the model is diminished when training and testing using extrapolative sampling algorithms.
-This is to be expected, since this effectively asks the model a 'harder' question when testing.
-This harder question, though, is potentially more respresentatve of real world tasks.
-After successful model training, the user would expect to use their model to make predictions on new, real-world data.
-In the case that this new data is not within the space of the training data (which is likely not something being verified), errors could be significant.
-It is critical then to know what to expect when predicting on out-of-sample data, which could indicate hyperparameter overfitting and a potential remidiation pathway for the developer.

-Note that the scaffold errors presented above are higher than what is reported in the original study [@spiekermann2022fast] for three reasons.
+Note that the scaffold errors presented above are higher than what is reported in the original study [@spiekermann2022fast] for several reasons.
 First, pretraining on the B97-D3 and $\omega$B97X-D3 datasets was done in the prior study, but neglected here for simplicity.
 We also do not use ensembling here nor do we co-train the model with the reaction enthalpy.
 <!--, which often improves model performance and is not an unexpected observation given that a reaction’s enthalpy is often correlated to its barrier height (e.g. Evans-Polanyi relationships [@evans1938inertia]). -->